Will My Child Go to Jail or Juvenile Hall?

 Intake then recommends whether the complaint should be dismissed, diverted, or referred for court action.
-This decision is based on the seriousness of the offense, age of the minor, the minor’s history, potential for rehabilitation, and level of control the parents have over the child.
+This decision is based on the seriousness of the offense, age of the minor, the minor’s history, the potential for rehabilitation, and the level of control the parents have over the child.

 Less serious offenses from younger minors with no prior records are more likely to be dismissed or diverted.
 If diverted, then the juvenile will be referred to a juvenile conference committee or a juvenile-family intervention unit.

 If the intake service recommends court action then a summons will be issued to the juvenile and his parents and they will appear before the Family Court.
-Remember, most juvenile cases are settled by plea-bargain without need for a trial – the juvenile will plead guilty to some of the offenses, and in return the prosecutor will request more lenient sentencing.
+Remember, most juvenile cases are settled by plea-bargain without need for a trial – the juvenile will plead guilty to some of the offenses, and in return, the prosecutor will request more lenient sentencing.

 Jury Trial vs. Bench Trial in Juvenile Cases

 In New Jersey, a juvenile does not face criminal conviction, but rather a juvenile adjudication of delinquency.
 Juveniles do not receive a trial by jury, but instead cases are decided by bench trial by the judge.
 The trial of a juvenile case is called an adjudication hearing; the judge hears the evidence and determines whether the teenager is delinquent.
 If the judge finds the child delinquent, then a dispositional hearing will be held to create a plan for rehabilitation.